POST DECREE MODIFICATION

 What Can be Modified?

-You may have many questions about modification of court orders.
+You may have many questions about the modification of court orders.
 We can address your concerns and explore options for revising court orders that will better fit your current situation.
-Many post decree modifications require a substantial change of circumstances.
+Many post-decree modifications require a substantial change of circumstances.
 When modifying orders concerning children, it is usually necessary to show that the requested change serves the child’s best interests.

 Reasons Why You May Need A Post-Divorce Modification